amandeep1991/data_science/learnings/notes/ComputerVision_OpenCV.md

                   cv2.drawContours(image, [approx], 0, (0, 255, 0), 2)
                   cv2.imshow('Approx Poly DP', image)
         ```

         - **Convex Hull**:
         ```python
               _, contours, hierarchy = cv2.findContours(thresh.copy(), cv2.RETR_LIST, cv2.CHAIN_APPROX_NONE)

               # Sort Contours by area and then remove the largest frame contour
               n = len(contours) - 1
               contours = sorted(contours, key=cv2.contourArea, reverse=False)[:n]

               # Iterate through contours and draw the convex hull
               for c in contours:
                   hull = cv2.convexHull(c)
                   cv2.drawContours(image, [hull], 0, (0, 255, 0), 2)
                   cv2.imshow('Convex Hull', image)
         ```
+         - Arguments details:
+            - points are the contours we pass into.
+            - hull is the output, normally we avoid it.
+            - clockwise : Orientation flag.
+If it is True, the output convex hull is oriented clockwise.
+Otherwise, it is oriented counter-clockwise.
+            - returnPoints : By default, True.
+Then it returns the coordinates of the hull points.
+If False, it returns the indices of contour points corresponding to the hull points.

 18. Shape Matching: (Shape can be identified by number of minimum points to remember contour or approxPolyDP)
     - **cv2.matchShapes(contour template, contour, method, method parameter)**
     - **Output** – match value (lower values means a closer match)